 What lesson can one learn about God and His Plan when we consider the contrasting lives and missions of two of the Lord’s “many prophets” (1 Nephi 1:4) testifying in Jerusalem at that time?
 In 1 Nephi 2 we learn that Lehi is to leave Jerusalem with his family and “depart into the wilderness” (1 Nephi 2:1-4).
 According to our record, it isn’t until v.
 20 that Nephi is informed of a “Land of Promise” and a foreshadowing of the events of the entire Book of Mormon history.

 The phrase, “Let us be faithful in keeping the commandments” (1 Nephi 3:16,21;4:1), seems to be a prevailing principle in these pages.
 Those at Jerusalem had not been “faithful in keeping the commandments”, and were about to lose their promised land.
 The key to residency in the Lord’s promised land(s) has always been, and will always be, obedience to the commandments of the Lord.
 Lehi and Nephi have both heard the Lord teach this lesson personally to them (1 Nephi 2:1,19).
 Now they are trying to help others realize the same blessings in their lives.

-Jeremiah on the other hand will be faithful to the Lord’s command given to him to stay at Jerusalem, not have his family, continue to be persecuted throughout his life, and be killed by those he tried so hard to serve and save.
+Jeremiah, on the other hand, will be faithful to the Lord’s command given him to stay at Jerusalem, not have his family, continue to be persecuted throughout his life, and be killed by those he tried so hard to serve and save.

-Don’t miss the beautiful online art exhibit, The Journey of Lehi’s Family: Selections from the Church History Museum’s collection
+Don’t miss the beautiful online art exhibit, The Journey of Lehi’s Family

 KnoWhy: See the following for some great additional insights on these chapters.